saliba-lab/ADPr_TAE_analysis/README.md

 # MBE analysis (ADPr-TAE project)
-This repository contains scripts for analysis and visualization of mutational base editing (MBE) starting from CRISPResso outputs.
+This repository contains scripts for analysis and visualization of mutational base editing (MBE) starting from CRISPResso2 outputs.
 They were used in the following paper:

 [**Landscape and age dynamics of immune cells in the Egyptian rousette bat (2022)**](https://www.helmholtz-hiri.de/en/research/organisation/teams/team/rna-synthetic-biology/)